 Hi everyone!
 I want to use this page to tell you a little about myself and what motivates me to create and make music and the journey that music has taken me on.

-I met some amazing musicians in London and soon formed my current trio, the Marco Marconi Trio, which is UK based with an all-Italian line up featuring Andrea di Biase on double bass and Enzo Zirilli on drums.
+I met some amazing musicians in London and soon formed the Marco Marconi Trio, which although UK based had an all-Italian line up featuring Andrea di Biase on double bass and Enzo Zirilli on drums.
 We instantly formed a musical bond and Enzo and Andrea leaped to the challenge of playing my own compositions, giving their own special input and flair to the music, recording our first album, Nordik, together at the Fazioli Concert Hall in Venice, Italy in November 2013.

 Leading up to this, we did our first UK tour together in October 2013 playing at The Stables, Parr Jazz, Stratford Jazz & Soundcellar as well as other venues, getting some great reviews along the way.